Check-in by 5:45am at Central Charters & Tours.

 Most parking is free, yet it’s fairly limited directly in front of Central Charters & Tours.

-Paid day parking at the harbor’s paved ramp lots is $5.00 (blue boxes).
+Paid day parking at the harbor’s ramp lots is $5.00 (blue boxes).

-We suggest parking in the first large unpaved lot (red stripes) or choosing Ramp 3, which is closest to our boats.
+We suggest parking in the first large unpaved lot (red stripes) or choosing Ramp 3.

-Once you’ve checked in at the rendezvous location, your crew will lead everyone down to the boat together.
+Once you’ve checked in at the rendezvous location (Central Charters), your crew will lead everyone down to the boat together.

-***Please don’t arrive at the boat on your own.
+***Please don’t arrive at the boat on your own for your trip.

 Boarding won’t commence until everyone first gathers at Central Charters.

-However, if you’d like to see the boats at another time or have friends and family meet you as you return, this is where they dock:
+However, feel free to come see the boats before your trip or have friends and family meet you as you return.